SuperSaiyan99/Common-features-implementation/README.md

 Here's a breakdown of the key features included in this project:

 *   **SMS Gateway API with Provider:** Integration with PHILSMS for sending SMS messages.
 This allows you to send emails very cheap price <strong>without any minimum limits!</strong>
 *   **EMAIL-MAILTO:** Provides functionality for sending emails, with an initial free allowance of 100 emails.
-This is useful for [explain the use cases, e.g., notifications, confirmations, etc.].

 ## Getting Started 🚀